100 Notable alumni of

 -

-Andrius Balys Tapinas is a Lithuanian journalist.
-Tapinas is the anchor of a long-running popular Lithuanian TV program The Money Generation.
-He has also launched his own online TV channel on YouTube called "Freedom TV", which has proven to be a great success.
+Andrius Balys Tapinas is a Lithuanian journalist, TV anchor, and writer.
+Tapinas was the anchor and producer of a long-running popular Lithuanian TV program The Money Generation.
+Since 2014, he hosts the Lithuanian TV program The Golden Mind with Arūnas Valinskas.
+In 2016, he also launched his own online TV channel on YouTube called "Freedom TV", which has proven to be a great success.
 Along with the "Freedom Group", Andrius has completed multiple fundraising campaigns during the COVID-19 pandemic, as well as the 2021 Lithuanian migration crisis.
-He hosted the "Freedom Chain" from Vilnius to Belarus border during 2020 Belarusian protests.
+He hosted the "Freedom Chain" from Vilnius to the Belarus border during the 2020 Belarusian protests.

 -